 Back To Top

-Learn to recognize the signs of a drug or alcohol problem.
+Learn to recognize the signs of risky drug or alcohol use.

-It’s not easy to recognize whether someone you know is experiencing problems with substances, much less yourself.
+It’s not easy to recognize whether someone you know is at risk, much less yourself.
 Learning how to recognize the signs of addiction can help you determine whether you or a loved one should reach out for support.
 Doing so is often the first step on the path to recovery.

-When drinking casually with friends, we may not look for or recognize signs of alcoholism.
-Alcohol consumption is so common that addiction and abuse can be difficult to identify, especially in ourselves.
-There are many ways to enjoy a healthy relationship with alcohol; it’s when drinking starts to interfere with your everyday life that there may be a problem.
+When drinking casually with friends, we may not look for or recognize signs of alcohol use disorder.
+Alcohol consumption is so common that addiction and unhealthy use can be difficult to identify, especially in ourselves.
+While most people who drink alcohol do not develop an alcohol use disorder, any cravings, consequences, or loss of control over alcohol use is a concerning sign.

 Drinking may be a problem if you …